mneyp1216/Team-3---Justice-Navigators/README.md

 ## Usage Instructions for

-- Run the application in the CLI using python3 src/app.py.
+- Run the application in the CLI using src/app.py.
 - Select your mood when prompted.
 - The companion will return a reflection prompt based on tone and safety rules.
 - The companion will reconcile your stated mood compared to your responses.
-- The companion will provide randomn prompt to encourage journaling.
+- The companion will provide a randomn prompt to encourage journaling.

 ## Responsible AI Use